 In view of this the Russian Chapter of BRICS Women’s Business Alliance proposed to share best practices of BRICS partners in Care economy and to prepare a practically oriented document – «CARE ECONOMY.
 BRICS WHITE PAPER».

-The Paper will include:
+The Paper includes:

-- Sharing knowledge, views and best practices of care work; enabling new models of childcare and eldercare;
+-Sharing knowledge, views and best practices of care work; enabling new models of childcare and eldercare;

-- Technological and digital solutions for care work: innovative market-based solutions to recognize, reward, reduce and redistribute care activities;
+-Technological and digital solutions for care work: innovative market-based solutions to recognize, reward, reduce and redistribute care activities;

-- Training, up-skilling of care workers;
+-Training, up-skilling of care workers;

-- Convenient and easy solutions to facilitate the burden of unpaid work;
+-Convenient and easy solutions to facilitate the burden of unpaid work;

-- Best practices of labour regulations and social support of care workers;
+-Best practices of labour regulations and social support of care workers;

-- Private sector initiatives in care economy;
+-Private sector initiatives in care economy.

 Project’s leader: Natalia Strigunova, Head of the Department of International Cooperation, Public Communication, and Scientific Work of the Diplomatic Academy of the Ministry of Foreign Affairs of Russia.